Looking to become a professional resume writer or want to know the expert tips that experienced resume writers use? Here’s the 101 on resume writing.

 Don’t forget how important educational experience can be.

 Education should not be underestimated but should come after the employment experience in a resume.
 A good resume writer will list post graduate information first, as well as the name of the University or College attended along with the undergraduate school and degrees.
 If there is no college, high school education must be listed on the resume by the resume writer as well as the date of graduation.
-Any extracurricular activities or advanced AP Courses, that your client participated in during high school should also be mentioned on the resume.
+Any extracurricular activities, that your client participated in during high school should also be mentioned on the resume.

 Leave out the fluff.